 The second-oldest co-operative wine cellar in the country, Bovlei Cellar, was founded in 1907 and Sedgwick’s Distillery established in 1886

 The South African Dried Fruit industry was founded here in 1890, and still has its headquarters in the town.
 The South African Dried Fruit Board (co-operative) was started in 1908 by a group of prune farmers for the selling of their dried fruits

 Wellingtonners generally have a lively interest in the arts.
-Amateur theatre, music productions and art exhibitions are held regularly.
+Amateur theatre, music productions, and art exhibitions are held regularly.
 Until recently, Wellington had the only piano factory in the Southern Hemisphere.
-Quite astonishing, as the founder, Mr Dietman, a German immigrant, was a mere piano tuner.
+Quite astonishing, as the founder, Mr. Dietman, a German immigrant, was a mere piano tuner.
 Another successful enterprise established by a foreigner in the last century is the Western Tanning Company.
-Mr J.H.Coaten, a Yorkshireman, began the leather Tannery in 1871.
+Mr. J.H.Coaten, a Yorkshireman, began the leather Tannery in 1871.
 The tannery is the second oldest in the country and still situated on the same spot.
 It is now a popular wedding venue, boasting a coffee shop.

-The Wellington Museum is fountain of information about the history of Wellington and well worth a visit see activities for more details
+The Wellington Museum is a fountain of information about the history of Wellington and well worth a visit see activities for more details